CNuge/SalmonEuAdmix/README.md

 ## Usage
 ### Command line interface

-Example inputs can be found in the subfolder SalmonEuAdmix/data/ The following will read in the panel_513_data .ped and .map files, run the admixture prediction pipeline and then output the predicted european admixture proportions for each individual in the file `example_output.tsv`
+Example input files can be found in the subfolder SalmonEuAdmix/data/ The following command will read in the panel_513_data .ped and .map files, run the admixture prediction pipeline and then output the predicted european admixture proportions for each individual in a file named `example_output.tsv`.

 ```
 SalmonEuAdmix -p panel_513_data.ped -m panel_513_data.map -o example_output.tsv